Skid Row (American band): Subhuman Race (1993–1998)

 At that point, the band shifted to performing at smaller venues and its videos were rarely played on MTV, partly because of the rise in popularity of grunge and the subsequent decline of the 1980s style of heavy metal.
 Skid Row was the opening act for Van Halen on the North American leg of their Balance tour.
 Eventually, Bach was fired from the band in late 1996 after an argument with Bolan who turned down an opening slot on the Kiss reunion tour even though Bach had already booked it.
 The other band members told Bach that Skid Row was too big to be an opening act and that they were not going to do the show.
-Bach then left a message on Snake's answering machine telling them the band would never be too big to open for Kiss along with a number of insults; this resulted in Snake telling Bach that he would never work with him again.
+Bach, a Kiss fan, then left a message on Snake's answering machine telling them the band would never be too big to open for Kiss along with a number of insults; this resulted in Snake telling Bach that he would never work with him again.

 Dangerous Toys vocalist Jason McMaster revealed in a May 2020 interview on The Chuck Shute Podcast that, during this period, he was approached by Sabo and Bolan to audition for Skid Row as Bach's replacement, but turned it down as he was "just not a huge fan" and "was trying to get Toys back on the road."
 McMaster also recalled: "Sebastian was gone, so whatever year he was gone [is when they got in touch with me].
 When he left, and here's a campfire, and Snake and Rachel are sitting around: 'Well, who do we wanna try out?'
 And my name was on the list."